okeddie/bropenapp/README.md

 disable selinux:
 - setenforce 0

-Ensure apache config'd user matches in case of error: \n Oct 07 08:59:24 domainblahblah polkitd[504]: Unregistered Authentication Agent for unix-process:1241:5152 [root@pyxis-api01 ~]# httpd -S
+Ensure apache config'd user matches in case of error:
+Oct 07 08:59:24 domainblahblah polkitd[504]: Unregistered Authentication Agent for unix-process:1241:5152
+[root@pyxis-api01 ~]# httpd -S
 AH00543: httpd: bad user name bro

 - useradd -s /sbin/nologin bro

+Also, if you get index issues, ensure that your apache config has the virtualhost name the same as domain.
+- for staging.domain.com you'd have
+- <VirtualHost staging.domain.com:80>

 If mysql is installed, can simply use the start app script:
 - [root@pyxis-api01 bropenapp]# ./enable_flask.sh